-- S. Ct.
-557, 568 (2013)(Joint Committee on Taxation summary of legislation, referred to as a "Bluebook," is "like a law review article, ... relevant to the extent it is persuasive");§62(2)(D) (\$250 educator expenses deduction has been interpreted by the IRS to be \$500 for joint returns). - (b) Modification of 60% Limit for Cash Contributions to Public Charities.
-The limit for deducting cash contributions to public charities in 2020 is increased from 60% to 100% of the individual's "contribution base."
-This increased limit does not apply to contributions to donor advised funds, supporting organizations, or private foundations.
-Excess contributions may be carried forward to offset income in the following five years, but the carry forward in subsequent years would be subject to the typical 60% limitation in those years. - (4) Paycheck Protection Program.
+- (c) Corporate Donations.
+The corporate charitable deduction limit is increased from 10% to 25% of taxable income for 2020. - (4) Paycheck Protection Program.
 The Paycheck Protection Program (PPP) allows small businesses (generally those with fewer than 500 employees) to receive a forgivable loan of up to 21⁄2 times their average monthly payroll cases for the prior year in order to encourage the retention of employees.
 The business must certify that the loan is necessary to support the ongoing operations of the business.
 Under certain situations, the loans may be forgiven (computation of the permitted forgiveness amount is very complicated).
 The implementation and administration of this program has been complicated with many uncertainties and changes, and subsequent legislation and administrative guidance has been necessary.
 As an example, a frequently asked question issued on May 13, 2020 provides that loans of under \$2 million would not be challenged on the basis of not having made a good faith certification of need for the loan.
 See Alan Gassman & Brandon Ketron, SBA Issues New Guidance Providing Safe Harbor for Loans Under \$2,000,000, LEIMBERG BUSINESS ENTITIES NEWSLETTER #190 (May 14, 2020).
 Notice 2020-32 takes the position that while the forgiveness of the loan is not cancellation-ofindebtedness income, the expenditures made with loan proceeds that are forgiven are not deductible, relying on §265 and Rev. Rul.
 83-3.
 Examples of constant changes and clarifications being provided in the program are summarized in Alan Gassman, PPP Loan Forgiveness Applications Can Now Be Submitted As Soon As Monies Are Spent, FORBES (June 24, 3020).